MRC Max Perutz Award

 • if you’re in the picture, plain colours are best.
 Avoid bright colours and obvious branding

-All submitted videos will be triple-marked through a judging process.
+All submitted entries will be triple-marked through a judging process.

-The shortlist of the top five videos will then be reviewed by a judging panel.
-Throughout the judging process, the videos will be assessed using the following criteria:
+The shortlist of the top 10 entries (five from each category) will then be reviewed by a judging panel.
+Throughout the judging process, the entries will be assessed using the following criteria:

-• creativity: you should grab the interest of the audience, from the first frame to the very last
+• creativity: you should grab the interest of the audience, from the first word or frame to the very last

 • content: explain clearly to the audience why the research matters